Wzc2016/narrative_dectection/collect_data/README.md

 python3 collect.py Trump
 ```

-which means to collect data of all recent posts with hashtag 'Trump'. \(Can be a small number\)
+which means to collect data of 15 recent posts with hashtag 'Trump'.

 You can find data in the file 'output.txt'.